 Most companies Accelerance approached agreed that a 20% salary increase was the norm for new hires in 2021-2022, with sign-on bonuses and equity stakes also used to secure staff.

 Olivier Poulard of Enlace Health: The talent problem is fundamentally the same one it has been for the last 20 years, finding “the right skills and the right min

 “It's more than just getting a Python programmer or someone who has experience with AWS.
 We want people who can engineer software, not just produce code.”

-Greg Kattawar of Affinipay: Affinipay hired a dozen new developers in 2022, with a further 20 additional workers supplementing the company’s resources through Affinipay’s outsourcing partner.
+Greg Kattawar of Affinipay: Affinipay hired a dozen new developers in 2022, with an additional 20 workers supplementing the company’s resources through Affinipay’s workforce outsourcing partner.

 “On the hiring front, it eased up a little bit toward the second half of the year.
 I've had four conversations in the last week with people contacting me out of the blue, and on paper, they look like great candidates.”

 Ria Delamere of OpenSesame: The labor market continues to soften in 2023.
 Nevertheless, securing the right people is as challenging as ever.

 “We are still having issues trying to fill development seats, even if there are a lot of talented people coming on the market.
 Everyone in tech is either in a hiring freeze or cutbacks.
 But there’s still a need for core developers.
 The offers just aren’t as ridiculous.”